akhil30-08/ExpressJS-Node-Persist/README.md

 # ExpressJS-Node-Persist
-A beginner's approach in dealing with Node Persist storage using ExpressJS.
+A beginner's approach in dealing with Node Persist storage using Express-JS.

 After executing `npm install`, all node modules will reflect in your workspace.